coal ball in botany

 Daldinia concentrica, the coal fungus, carbon balls, cramp balls, King ...

 Tom Volk's Fungus of the Month for December 2004.
 Daldinia concentrica, the coal fungus, carbon balls, cramp balls, or King Alfred's cakes..
 Please click for the rest of Tom Volk's pages on fungi.
 For a Christmas treat, click here for "Fungi necessary for a merry Christmas.".
-Maybe you were a very bad boy or girl during the year, and all Santa Claus brought you for Christmas ...
+Maybe you were a very bad boy or during the year, and all Santa Claus brought you for Christmas ...

 Specimen of the Week 333: The Coal Ball Slides